japila-books/spark-structured-streaming-internals/docs/datasources/kafka/index.md

  |-- timestampType: integer (nullable = true)
 ----

-Internally, the fixed schema is defined as part of the `DataSourceReader` contract through <<spark-sql-streaming-MicroBatchReader.md#, MicroBatchReader>> and <<spark-sql-streaming-ContinuousReader.md#, ContinuousReader>> extension contracts for <<micro-batch-stream-processing, micro-batch>> and <<continuous-stream-processing, continuous>> stream processing, respectively.
+Internally, the fixed schema is defined as part of the `DataSourceReader` contract through [MicroBatchReader](../../micro-batch-execution/MicroBatchReader.md) and [ContinuousReader](../../spark-sql-streaming-ContinuousReader.md) extension contracts for [micro-batch](#micro-batch-stream-processing) and [continuous](#continuous-stream-processing) stream processing, respectively.

-TIP: Read up on https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-DataSourceReader.html[DataSourceReader] in https://bit.ly/spark-sql-internals[The Internals of Spark SQL] book.

 [TIP]
 ====